trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

 Dummy boundary particles complete ``q_a`` near walls but do not carry capillary stress.
 The Akinci free-surface correction is deliberately not applied to this continuum stress.

+#### Validation

+The drivers in `validation/surface_tension_2d` and `validation/surface_tension_3d` measure the CSS operator against the Young-Laplace pressure jump.
+The two-dimensional driver also compares the instantaneous mode-2 restoring stiffness with the Rayleigh frequency.
+Committed reference results cover four resolutions in each dimension, while reduced CI checks require the fitted surface-tension error to remain below 6% in 2D and 2% in 3D, the Rayleigh frequency error below 5%, and the net capillary force at roundoff.

 #### Wetted-area contact angle

 Young's wall energy can be enabled explicitly through the normal method: